aneldev/dynadux/README.md

 - access the entire state
 - access all dispatched actions from anywhere
 - dispatch actions
-- have their own actions and behave a 3rd party libraries
+- have their own actions and behave as a 3rd party libraries

 ### Write your own middleware as 3rd party